alpiepho/timers_tn/README.md

 - [done] QR code
 - [done] finish README

-- wrapup soon
-- 24 timers? eliminate rows if not used?
+- finish 24 timers as stress test

 ## Known Issues to Fix and TODO
 - timer setting is in ms